LIVEABOARD DIVING IN Costa Rica

 Cocos Island is indeed the crown jewel for Cocos Island liveaboard diving in Costa Rica.
 This remote paradise offers unparalleled diving experiences with its abundant marine life and unique underwater landscapes.
 Occasionally, Cano Island and Guanacaste can also be part of your exotic dive cruises itinerary, though these are rare additions.
 Cano Island, a biological reserve, is known for its crystal-clear waters and vibrant coral reefs teeming with diverse marine life.
 It's a serene contrast to the remote and rugged Cocos Island, offering a more tranquil diving experience.
 Guanacaste, on the other hand, provides a different flavor of diving with its varied underwater habitats.
 From coral gardens to bull shark encounters at the Bat Islands, Guanacaste diving is diverse and accessible, adding a dynamic range to your diving adventure

-When To Go Dive in Costa Rica
+When To Go Diving in Costa Rica

 The best time to dive in Costa Rica is indeed between May and November, coinciding with the wet season.
 This period offers the greatest chances to see a wide array of marine life due to nutrient-rich waters brought in by the rains.
 Currents during this time can be strong, so experience is recommended to navigate these conditions safely.
 Water temperatures during this period range from 21°C to 29°C (70°F to 85°F), depending on the season and the specific diving location.
 Warmer temperatures are typically found earlier in the season, while cooler waters are more common as the wet season progresses.
 These variations in temperature can affect the types of marine life divers encounter, as well as the overall diving experience